-- We must support a standard exchange of data from all, to all, honoring the personal preferences of individuals to opt out, after being presented with a balanced message of benefits and risks. patient's preferences regarding the collection, exchange, access, and use of their information.
-We must collect, exchange, and use data in compliance with state and federal data sharing technological and secure transmission requirements. - We should align with privacy and security statutes, regulations, or policiesestablish strong and clear privacy and security policies to ensure that health information exchange promotes trust and protects the privacy, security confidentiality and integrity of health data. - We should establish policy and support technologies that incorporate innovations that can enhance individual privacy and security and address new risks. - We should establish policies, procedures and educational programs that clarify data sharing privacy requirements, debunk misleading claims about data sharing, and reduce burdensome or restrictive standards for compliance with privacy laws or regulations as pretext for not exchanging health information. - We should facilitate health information exchange that is governed by data stewardship rules and fair information practices advanced by federal and state government.
+We must support a patient's preferences regarding the collection, exchange, access, and use of their information.
+We must collect, exchange, and use data in compliance with state and federal data sharing technological and secure transmission requirements.
+Commented [wb2]: Where the prior Principles focused on standardization, it is also important to support the universal exchange of relevant patient information across the care continuum so that all providers have access to the information needed to support whole person care.

+- We should establish strong and clear privacy and security policies to ensure that health information exchange promotes trust and protects the privacy, security confidentiality and integrity of health data. - We should establish policy and support technologies that incorporate innovations that can enhance individual privacy and security and address new risks. - We should establish policies, procedures and educational programs that clarify data sharing privacy requirements, debunk misleading claims about data sharing, and reduce burdensome or restrictive standards for compliance with privacy laws or regulations as pretext for not exchanging health information. - We should facilitate health information exchange that is governed by data stewardship rules and fair information practices advanced by federal and state government.